 As with any plastic surgery, the healthier a patient is, the lower his risk for complications.
 Patients should stop smoking a few weeks before either a breast reduction or liposuction.
 The surgeon will review a patient’s medical history and make sure he is in good enough health before performing the procedure.

-If you are a man who is dealing with enlarged breasts and who wants to do something about it, Dr. George Bitar and Dr. Robert Centeno can help.
-To learn more about your options, schedule a consultation at their practice in the Washington, DC, area today.
+If you are a man who is dealing with enlarged breasts and who wants to do something about it, Dr. George Bitar can help.
+To learn more about your options, schedule a consultation at his practice in the Washington, DC, area today.
 Call (703) 206-0506 for your appointment.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.